Automattic/wp-calypso/packages/wp-checkout/README.md

 The third step's order review content can be overridden using the `orderReview` prop, which can be built from a set of building blocks provided by this package.
 See the example below for how to create a custom review area.

 The line items being purchased must be passed to `WPCheckout` using the required `items` array prop.
 Each item is an object of the form `{label: string, subLabel: string, id: string, amount: {currency: string, value: int, displayValue: string}}`.
 All the properties are required except for `subLabel`.
-If any event in the form causes the line items to change (for example, deleting something during the review step), the `items` will not be mutated; instead, the component will call the `onDeleteItem` prop of `WPCheckout` with the item that is deleted.
-It is incumbent on the parent component to use `onDeleteItem` to create a modified line item list and then return it to `WPCheckout`.
+If any event in the form causes the line items to change (for example, deleting something during the review step), the `items` should not be mutated.
+It is incumbent on the parent component to create a modified line item list and then return it to `WPCheckout`.

 The line items are mostly for display purposes only.
-The actual charge is performed on the sum of the totals, which must be passed separately to `WPCheckout` using the required `totals` array prop.
-Each total in this array has a type in the set of 'subtotal', or 'tax', which defines its role and how it will be displayed.
-There can be multiple totals of each type and they will be added together (for example, multiple taxes).
+Similarly, the subtotals and taxes are passed using the `totals` array prop.
+Each total in this array has a type in the set of 'subtotal', 'tax', and 'total', which defines its role and how it will be displayed.
+There can be multiple totals of each type (for example, multiple taxes).
 Totals are objects of the form `{type: string, label: string, amount: { currency: string, value: int, displayValue: string }}`.
-If the `onDeleteItem` callback is called, the parent component must also update the `totals` prop.

 The `displayValue` property of both items and totals can use limited Markdown formatting, including the `~` character for strike-through text.

+No math will be performed on the line items.
+Instead, the amount to be charged will be specified by the required prop `amount`, which is an object of the form `{ currency: string, value: int }`.

 There are two other optional props which allow customizing the contents of the form. `orderReviewTOS` is displayed just below the payment button, and `orderReviewFeatures` may be displayed (depending on the available screen space) adjacent to the form.